rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 # Prior art
 [prior-art]: #prior-art

+## In Rust

+The Rust compiler already [embeds](https://github.com/rust-lang/rust/pull/97550) compiler and LLVM version in the executables built with it.

 An out-of-tree implementation of this RFC exists, see [`cargo auditable`](https://github.com/rust-secure-code/cargo-auditable/), and has garnered considerable interest.
 NixOS and Void Linux build all their Rust packages with it today; it is also used in production at Microsoft.
 Extracting the embedded data is already supported by [`rust-audit-info`](https://crates.io/crates/rust-audit-info) and [Syft](https://github.com/anchore/syft).
 Auditing such binaries for known vulnerabilities is already supported by [`cargo audit`](https://crates.io/crates/cargo-audit) and [Trivy](https://github.com/aquasecurity/trivy).

-The Rust compiler already [embeds](https://github.com/rust-lang/rust/pull/97550) compiler and LLVM version in the executables built with it.

-Go compiler embeds `go.mod` dependency information into its compiled binaries.
-Due to Go binaries generally being far larger than Rust binaries, the binary size is not a constraint, so they embed much more information - e.g. the licence for each package in the dependency tree, which is then read by the [golicense](https://github.com/mitchellh/golicense) tool.

-The most common way to manage Ruby apps involves `Gemfile.lock` which can be thought of as a runtime `Cargo.lock`.
-Some companies have automation searching for these files in production VMs/containers and cross-referencing them against [RubySec](https://rubysec.com/).

-Since build system and package management system are usually decoupled, most other languages did not have the opportunity to implement anything like this.

-In microservice environments it is fairly typical to expose an HTTP endpoint returning the application version, see e.g. [example from Go cookbook](https://blog.kowalczyk.info/article/vEja/embedding-build-number-in-go-executable.html).
-However, this typically does not include versions of the dependencies.
+## In other languages

+Suppose a vulnerability that is exploitable over the network is discovered in a popular networking library.
+We will look at several languages and see how each of them handles it.

+### C

+Linux distrubutions maintain a strict policy of using shared libraries (dynamic linking) and only having a single copy of the library in the system.
+The library is also tracked in the package manager.

+When the vulnerability is disclosed, an update to the single copy of the library in the system is issued by the distribution.
+To check if a given system is affected, you only need to look at the version of the distribution package.
+Tools to scan systems for vulnerable package versions are also available, including as a service.

+To mitigate the issue you simply need to run the regular security update command provided by your distribution and reboot.
+The single copy of the library is replaced and the system is secured.

+Sadly this does not apply to packages installed from outside the distribution, or software that is not packaged at all.

+### Ruby

+Ruby code typically has a `Gemfile.lock` which is analogous to `Cargo.lock`.
+Crucially, Ruby is never compiled into a binary, and this file is present at runtime in the deployed code.
+So you can tell exactly what versions of which libraries the code you run actually uses.

+Thanks to `Gemfile.lock` the code can be automatically checked for vulnerable package versions against databases such as [RubySec](https://rubysec.com/).

+Unlike in the Linux distribution scenario, the dependencies of every program have to be updated individually.

+### Go

+Go statically links all its code, so the C approach of updating a single instance of a shared library is impossible.
+Every single Go binary contains a copy of the vulnerable code, and all of them have to be rebuilt.

+To make this problem tractable, Go embeds detailed information about the dependency tree in each compiled binary.
+It is similar to `Cargo.lock` but much more detailed, also including the licenses and other metadata about the dependencies.

+Automated tools exist to detect vulnerable dependencies in Go binaries via a database of vulnerable versions.
+Since this is enabled by default for all builds, it does not matter how the binary was installed (distribution package, binary from Github releases, built from source, etc) - all vulnerable binaries can be identified.

+### Rust (prior to this RFC)

+Like Go, Rust does not support dynamic linking.
+A copy of each library is included in each compiled binary.

+Unlike Go, Rust does not provide any visibility into what libraries went into compiling a given program.
+It is extremely challenging to hunt down every vulnerable binary in the system.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions